 In relation to the food web below, plants include mangroves (1), algae and seagrasses (2).
-Mangroves are not present in all Pacific Island countries - see Community Information Sheet 25: Mangroves.
+Mangroves are not present in all Pacific Island countries - see Information Sheet for Fishing Communities number 25: Mangroves.

 But the most important plants in the sea are so small that most are invisible to the naked eye.
-These are the phytoplankton (shown greatly magnified at point 3) that, as plants, must live in the sunlit surface layers of the sea.
+These are the phytoplankton (greatly magnified at point 3) that, as plants, must live in the sunlit surface layers of the sea.